orellazri/rust-raytracer/README.md

-# Rust Raytracer
+# 💡 Rust Raytracer

-💡 A test-driven raytracer built in Rust.
+Test-driven raytracer built in Rust.

 Uses rayon for data parallelism and Criterion for benchmarking.